niemtec/mind-graph/atoms/heuristic.md

 Referred to as a “rule of thumb”.

-In scenarios where finding optimal solutions is impractical or impossible ([[eg]] the [[travelling salesman problem]]), heuristic methods can be used to speed up the process of finding a satisfactory solution (a good enough answer).
+In scenarios where finding optimal solutions is impractical or impossible (e.g. the [[travelling salesman problem]]), heuristic methods can be used to speed up the process of finding a satisfactory solution (a good enough answer).

 Heuristics can be mental shortcuts that ease the cognitive load of making a decision.